smartclaim2025/SmartClaim/README.md

 - Telegram: @stakeautoclaim

-DM to become our regional ambassador !!
+DM to get your FREE CREDIT by using the promo code: `CLAIMNOW`